domesc/courses/scalableML/README.md

 # Scalable Machine Learning
-This folder contains the solutions of the online course "Scalable Machine Learning" taught on edx.org by Berkley University.
-To execute the scripts you need to have Apache Spark running.
+This folder contains the solutions of the online course "Scalable Machine Learning" taught on edx.org platform by Berkley University.
+The scripts use PySpark library so you need to have Apache Spark running if you want to execute them.